 - Grate (or slice) the cheese over your pizza and it’s off to the oven.

 Place the finished pizza into your oven without preheating it.
 Set the oven to 350°F (fan oven) and bake the pizza for about 20 minutes.
 Buon appetito!

 Here’s One More Pizza Dough Recipe: Pizza Rolls

 This pizza base recipe is also a fine one to use for making pizza rolls.
 To do this, roll the pizza dough relatively thin and coat it with the tomato sauce.
 If preferred, top the pizza dough with some grated cheese.
 Roll the pizza dough up and cut into half-inch pieces.
 These will need around 15 to 20 minutes in the oven at 350°F (fan oven).

 - Are Pizza Boxes Recyclable – Greasy or Not?

 - Tired of Soup?
 3 Easy Outside-the-Box Pumpkin Recipes

 - Take a Break: 5 Tips for a Healthier Lunch

 - Reuse Vegetable Scraps: Skip the Trash and put Food back on your Plate

 This article was translated and ajusted from German by Evan Binford.
-You can view the original here: Pizzateig selber machen: Rezept für hausgemachte Pizza** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Pizzateig selber machen: Rezept für hausgemachte Pizza** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.